-Two days later, on January 11, the Gang of 6 had reached an “agreement in principle,” according to Republican senator and group member Jeff Flake.
+The Senate’s so-called Gang of 6, a bipartisan working group that included Graham and Senate Democrat Richard Durbin, splintered off to negotiate a bipartisan agreement they could bring to the president.
+Two days later, on January 11, they had reached a bipartisan “agreement in principle” according to Republican senator and group member Jeff Flake.
 Under the proposal, Dreamers would be given a 12-year path to citizenship, but in a concession to Republicans, their parents would not be eligible to become citizens.
 The deal would allocate $2.7 billion for border security, including Trump’s requested $1.6 billion for a border wall.
-Finally, in line with Trump’s request, the Democrats in the group made a significant new concession on legal immigration.
-The current annual random lottery for 50,000 U.S. visas would be eliminated.
-Merit-based visas would instead be given to immigrants from underrepresented countries.
+And in line with Trump’s request, the Democrats agreed to replace the current annual random lottery for 50,000 U.S. visas with merit-based visas given to immigrants from underrepresented countries.

 Overall, the meeting was “short, tense, and often dominated by loud cross-talk and swearing,” Democrats and Republicans told the Post—the complete opposite of the Tuesday meeting.
 Graham and Durbin left feeling shaken.
 “Tuesday we had a president that I was proud to golf with, call my friend, who understood immigration had to be bipartisan,” Graham lamented during a Senate hearing.
 “I don’t know where that guy went, but I want him back.”